Most superheroes have an origin story but, in real life, special forces origin stories can end up portraying their protagonists as superheroes.

 During a raid on Bagoush airfield, in the Quattara Depression, Mayne had put bombs on 40 aircraft but only 22 of them went off.

-After examining some charges left over, he found that the primers had been inserted into their plastic sleeves too early – they’d been in there too long and had become damp.
+After examining some charges left over, he found that the primers had been inserted into their plastic sleeves too early – they had been in there too long and had become damp.

 From this problem came a series of solutions: They should just drive the LRDG vehicles right up to the target from now on to save time; they should, therefore, make sure the vehicles had machine guns mounted for protection; in fact, why not just drive the vehicles into the airfields and use the machine guns to destroy the planes instead?